-Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background, and domestic abuse can take place inside or outside of the home.
-Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.
-Exposure to domestic abuse can have a serious, long-lasting emotional and psychological impact on children and therefore, children are now classified as victims and not merely witnesses where domestic abuse occurs.
+Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Exposure to domestic abuse can have a serious, long lasting emotional and psychological impact on children and therefore children are now classified as victims and not merely witnesses where domestic abuse occurs.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.